hagemt/node-cisco-webex-tools/Documentation/README.md

 `SparkTools` class methods are either "plumbing" or "porcelian" (makes use of the plumbing) in nature.

-This is a common pattern in the *nix tradition for writing "onion" APIs, which is built in layers.
+This is a common pattern in the *nix tradition for writing "onion" APIs, which are built in layers.

 ### Plumbing